hidelab/iceberg/README.md

 Your username and password are the same one you use to access MUSE, unless you have changed it.

 (if you use `ssh` a lot, see [my notes about making it more convenient](ssh.md))

+## ShARC

+ShARC is the HPC system introduced in 2017.
+You can use it by replacing `iceberg` with `sharc` when SSH'ing in:

+    ssh -X md1xdrj@sharc.sheffield.ac.uk

+It's still a bit new.

 ## Submitting jobs